calebccff/Calamity-Game-Engine/README.md

 While high level documentation is not planned, the entire code base uses docstrings, describing the actions and the purpose of any function or class.

 ## Roadmap
-Currently the issues (due to size and numerosity) are tracked in the source files as TODO-s.
+Currently, the issues (due to size and numerosity) are tracked in the source files as TODO-s.
 As the project grows, this will likely change to using the GitHub issue tracker feature.

 The current plan for the engine includes the following:
 - [***Under way***] Going through the current TODO-s